Toni Onley

+Toni Onley (November 20, 1928 – February 29, 2004) was a Manx-Canadian painter noted for his mastery of the watercolour medium to convey the changing skies of landscapes.

+Career

-Toni Onley (November 20, 1928 – February 29, 2004) was a Manx-Canadian painter noted for his landscapes and abstract works.
-Born in Douglas on the Isle of Man, he moved to Canada in 1948 and lived in Brantford, Ontario.
+Onley was born in Douglas on the Isle of Man.
+He studied at the Douglas School of Fine Arts, and moved to Canada in 1948 and lived in Brantford, Ontario.
+In Canada he studied at the Doon School of Fine Arts with Carl Schaefer; then in Mexico at the Instituto Allende in San Miguel (1957-1958).
 Later he moved to Vancouver and finally Victoria, BC.

-Among his works are many watercolours depicting the northern Canadian landscape.
-Onley created landscapes in the Canadian tradition, influenced by Oriental art.
+Among his works are many watercolours depicting the northern and western Canadian landscape.
+Onley created landscapes in the Canadian tradition, influenced by the philosophy and traditions of Oriental art.
 Icebergs, trees, water and coasts are prominent features of these artworks.
 He also painted abstractly, particularly during the 1960s when he produced his Polar series.

 He was made an Officer of the Order of Canada in 1999.
-He was made an associate member of the Royal Canadian Academy of Arts (1963).
-He died at the age of 76 in a plane crash on the Fraser River near Maple Ridge, British Columbia, while practising take-offs and landings in a Lake LA-4-200 Buccaneer amphibious plane.
+He also was a member of the Royal Canadian Academy of Arts.
+He died at the age of 75 in a plane crash on the Fraser River near Maple Ridge, British Columbia, while practising take-offs and landings in a Lake LA-4-200 Buccaneer amphibious plane.